RotorWay A600 Talon

-The RotorWay A600 Talon is an American helicopter, designed and produced by RotorWay International of Chandler, Arizona.
+The RotorWay A600 Talon turbo is an American helicopter, designed and produced by RotorWay International of Chandler, Arizona.
 The aircraft is supplied as a kit for amateur construction.

 By April 2017 the company seemed to have dropped the name Talon, referring to the aircraft just as the A600.

 Design and development

 The A600 Talon is a development of the RotorWay Exec and externally resembles the earlier design.
 The A600 incorporates a different structure, a shaft-driven tail rotor, taller and longer landing skids and a new in-house developed turbocharged powerplant.

 The A600 features a single main rotor, a two-seats in side-by-side configuration enclosed cockpit with a windshield, skid-type landing gear and a turbocharged four-stroke, 147 hp RotorWay RI 600S engine that drives the 25 ft diameter two-bladed rotor and conventional 50.25 in diameter two-bladed tail rotor.
 The aircraft has an empty weight of 965 lb and a gross weight of 1500 lb, giving a useful load of 535 lb.
 With full fuel of 17 u.s.gal the payload is 433 lb.